afshinamighi/Courses/basecamp/readme.md

 2. Determine if software engineering is her/his future career to pursue.
 3. Manage (plan, monitor and control) his/her learning process in first year and second year HBO courses.
 4. Apply iterative and accumulative concept of Development and Learning.
-5. Analyse a problem statement, Design a (programming) solution and Implement her/his solution in Python.
+5. Analyse a problem statement [todo: aspects of RE], Design a (programming) solution and Implement her/his solution in Python.
 6. Understand and Apply best practices in Python coding ([PEP 8](https://peps.python.org/pep-0008/)).
 7. Understand and Analyse the behaviour of an existing Python code.
 8. Modify and Add new features to an existing Python code.